SMore1007/NUCLEO-F446RE-Projects/4_Blink_Led_Via_UART/README.md

 ## Project Overview

 This project demonstrates how to control an onboard LED of the STM32F446RE Nucleo board and send messages over UART communication.
 The LED is connected to pin PA5 (GPIO pin 5).
-Using UART2 configured on PA2 (TX), the board transmits a simple "Hello from STM32F446RE" message to a serial terminal.
+Using UART2 configured on PA2 (TX) and PA3(Rx), the board read the UART messages, control the LED and ransmits a simple "Led: ON" and "Led: OFF" message to a serial terminal.

-This implementation uses **bare-metal programming** to directly manipulate hardware registers without relying on external libraries like HAL or CMSIS.
+This implementation uses **bare-metal programming** to directly manipulate hardware registers without relying on external libraries like HAL.
 The project focuses on understanding the UART initialization and GPIO control.

 ---